level-level/Clarkson-Theme/_posts/2018-06-28-new-release-clarkson-core-030.md

 authorUsername: jmslbam
 ---

 Yes, Clarkson Core 0.3.0 has been released!
-0.3.0 contains new functionality and some small bugfixes.
+0.3.0 contains new functionality and some small bug fixes.
+It also has been completely checked with the WordPress PHP Coding Standards!

 These are the two new features that landed in this release:

 ## Custom Template Objects